joebew42/cwatch/README.md

 cwatch(1)
 ==========

-A lightweight program that monitor activity of filesystem through inotify kernel library and triggers user defined commands.
+A lightweight program that monitors the file system activity using inotify and executes a user defined command.

+Note: It is still in development stage.